k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

+The **Source affinity**, **Target affinity**,  and **Max no. of workers** fields each have a lock icon.
+The task creator can unlock them to allow the task runner to override these values at execution.

+The **Target affinity** field is only enabled once the task creator has populated the Target attributes for the task.

 When both **Source** and **Target** components are defined for the task (Load, Extract & Load, Generate & Load):

 - **Affinity**
   - The task execution process runs using the **target** affinity
   - The entity extraction runs using the **source** affinity
 - **Max number of workers**
-  - The task execution process uses the **target** maximum number of workers
+  - The task execution process uses the maximum number of workers

 Click [here](/articles/TDM/tdm_architecture/03b_task_execution_affinity_and_workers_configuration.md) for detailed information on how task execution determines the effective affinity and maximum number of workers.